Due Dates/Tuition Deadlines:

 Revolving charge program:

 When a student’s requested class schedule has been confirmed the registration process is complete and a valid accounts receivable may be accrued by this institution.
-Western requires all students to complete a Revolving Charge Account Plan Contract to be kept on file in the Business Office.
+Western requires all students to complete a Revolving Charge Account Plan Contract to be kept on file in Accounting & Business Services.
 For any term that you do not pay in full on the first designated due date in the Class Schedule on the Academic Calendar, you will be assessed a $12.00 service charge.
-The option to pay in full at the beginning of the term always exists.
+The option to pay in full by the tuition deadline always exists.
 Subsequent payments are always due on the first of the following month.
-Interest is charged on any unpaid balance at the rate of one percent per month, or fraction thereof (12% APR).
-To be considered a fully enrolled student at least one-third of all the current term charges plus any past due balance must be paid at the beginning of the term.
-Also two-thirds of your current term charges will have to be paid before a student will be able to register for subsequent terms.
-A more detailed statement of policy is available at the Business Office.
+Interest is charged on any unpaid balance at the rate of .75 percent per month, or fraction thereof (9% APR).
+To be considered a fully enrolled student at least one-third of all the current term charges plus any past due balance must be paid by the tuition deadline.
+Any charges owing from a prior term will have to be paid before a student will be able to register for subsequent terms.
+A more detailed statement of policy is available in Accounting & Business Services.

 Short term deferment:

 Western students may be eligible for a short term institutional deferment.
-This plan may be used when a student is unable to come up with the first third of the current term charges that are due at the beginning of the current term.
+This plan may be used when a student is unable to come up with the first third of the current term charges that are due at the tuition deadline.
 A service charge of $12.00 per term is charged if the student is in need of this service.
-Deferments not repaid when due will be assessed interest of one percent per month, or fraction thereof (12% APR).
+Deferments not repaid when due will be assessed interest of .75 percent per month, or fraction thereof (9% APR).
 Short term deferments may be used in conjunction with the revolving charge plan.
-A more detailed statement of policy is available at the Business Office.
+A more detailed statement of policy is available in Accounting & Business Services.

-Tuition refund schedule for complete withdrawal, cancellations and course load reduction can be found on the Refund Schedule website.
-Tuition refund schedule is in effect even if you have not paid or attended classes.
-You drop all of your courses prior to the start of the term to NOT be responsible for tuition.
+The tuition refund schedule for complete withdrawal, cancellations and course load reduction can be found on the Refund Schedule website.
+The tuition refund schedule is in effect even if you have not paid or attended classes.
+You must drop all of your courses prior to the start of the term to NOT be responsible for tuition.
 Students must officially withdraw or cancel whether or not they attend classes.
 All refunds are determined by the date of the dropped courses, and are based on calendar days.

 Western Oregon University is “…responsible for exercising diligence in collecting accounts and notes receivable.”
 Actions that may be taken to meet that requirement include but are not limited to: